mimi-simsimi/workshop-site-pages/document/190410/en.md

 When a request is received through the SmallTalk API, SWS’s conversation engine(AICR) finds the relevant question sentences(`qtext`) in the talkset repository considering the similarities with a user’s request sentence(`utext`) and some other factors, creates candidate talksets, and selects the most appropriate talkset filtering/weighing the parameters included in the request and other conditions.

 The answer sentence provided by the SmallTalk API is the atext of the talkset selected through this process.
-If a requested `utext` is “Have you eaten lunch?”, the SmallTalk API returns an `atext` through the process like below
+If a requested `utext` is “Have you eaten lunch?”, the SmallTalk API returns an `atext` through the process like below.

 <img src="https://workshop.simsimi.com/static/img/smalltalk_diagram_02e.png" width="600px" alt="smalltalk API flow">